For international students, Tokyo Tech holds entrance examinations for degree programs. Check Prospective Students for academic programs as follows:

 17 percent of students are international students

-The Ookayama and Suzukakedai Libraries contain a combined total of more than 790,000 books.
+The Ookayama and the Suzukakedai Libraries contain about 760,000 books in total.
 The libraries are also members of National Center for Overseas Periodicals in science and technology areas.

-Tokyo Tech's TSUBAME 3.0 supercomputer ranked 30th in November 2021 Green500 list of the world's most energy-efficient supercomputers, and 59th on the Top500 list in November 2021.
+Tokyo Tech's TSUBAME 3.0 supercomputer ranked 7th in Japan on Green500 list of the world's most energy-efficient supercomputers in November 2022, and 48th in the world.
 TSUBAME is available for Tokyo Tech students for study and research.

-In 2001, Tokyo Tech, Hitotsubashi University, Tokyo Medical and Dental University, and Tokyo University of Foreign Studies joined forces in academic collaboration through the Confederation of Four Universities, offering courses unique to their academic disciplines to students enrolled at member universities.
+In 2001, Tokyo Tech, Tokyo Medical and Dental University, Tokyo University of Foreign Studies, and Hitotsubashi University joined forces in academic collaboration through the Confederation of Four Universities, offering courses unique to their academic disciplines to students enrolled at member universities.

 All three Tokyo Tech campuses — Ookayama, Suzukakedai, and Tamachi — are located near the center of Tokyo and within a 5-minute walk from train stations.